ohrrpgce/ohrrpgce/README-source.txt

   pollution... but by that point I was used to working in a polluted namespace, so I lived with it.

-  My code got better later, in particular I am happy with the flexmenu routines that I converted all the menus in CUSTOM to use, but the good code is rare, and the bad code still abounds.
+  My code got better later, in particular I was happy with the flexmenu routines that I converted some of the menus in CUSTOM to use, but the good code is rare, and the bad code still abounds.
 All of the OHRRPGCE source code is still riddled and pock-marked with global usage, badly planned and unplanned SUBs and FUNCTIONs, ill-conceived hacks of every kind, and a wealth of things that could easily be re-written properly... except that they work well enough now, who has the time and motivation to fix them?

   After releasing the source code under the GPL, it turns out that several people did in fact have time and motivation to improve the code.
+These new developers had been a blessing, and have revitalized OHRRPGCE development.
   Although bad code still abounds, it is getting better.
+The OHRRPGCE has become an exciting exercise in incrementally transforming a BIG BALL OF MUD into well-structured code, while maintaining backwards compatability all along the way.

   Well, I hope that doesn't discourage you too much.
 Play around with the code, have fun, and if you make any improvements that you would like me